mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 I've run a series of tests to compare cold start latency across the board of memory/CPU sizes.
 The results are somewhat mixed.

 AWS Lambda Javascript doesn't seem to have significant differences.
-That probably means that not so much CPU load is required to start a Node.js "Hello World" application:
+This probably means that not so much CPU load is required to start a Node.js "Hello World" application:

 ![AWS Javascript Cold Start by Memory](/aws-coldstart-js-by-memory.png)